slowernews/wisdom-tldr/README.md

 > *'Great spirits have always found violent opposition from mediocrities.
 The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence.' -- Albert Einstein*

-CHALLENGE: Most criticism is envy but beware of blindspots.
+WARNING: Most criticism is envy but beware of blindspots.

 > *'When somebody says something bad about you, is negativity.
 When everyone says it, is advice.'*

 > *'If too many users are wrong, it's probably your fault.'*

 > *'I’d rather have criticism from a genius than praise from an idiot.'*

+> *'The important thing is not to stop questioning.
+Curiosity has its own reason for existing.'*

 ===
 ###On adapting